 All turnover is recognised once the company has entitlement to the income, it is probable that the income will be received, and the amount of income receivable can be measured reliably.

-Rental income represents rent receivable from tenants during the year.
+Rental income represents rent receivable from tenants during the year net of allowance for doubtful debts.

 Allowance for impairment of trade debtors